 Pediatric Medical Psychiatric Program

-The Medical Psychiatric Program at Hasbro Children’s Hospital addresses the needs of children and adolescents, ages 6 to 18, who are struggling with both psychiatric and medical illness.
+The Medical Psychiatric Program at Hasbro Children’s Hospital addresses the needs of children and adolescents, who are struggling with both psychiatric and medical illness.
 Diagnoses may include gastrointestinal illnesses, eating disorders, diabetes, asthma, seizures, pain syndromes, somatoform disorders, and complex presentations needing diagnostic evaluations.
 It is the only program in the region designed to provide family-based integrated care for this population.
 Inpatient and partial hospital levels of care are available.

 A collaboration between Bradley Hospital, the only hospital in New England dedicated exclusively to children’s mental health, and Hasbro Children’s Hospital, the program is staffed by a rich multidisciplinary team comprised of pediatricians, child psychiatrists, psychologists, an advanced practice psychiatric nurse, social workers, pediatric nurses, mental health workers, and nutritionists.
 Coordination of care also occurs with hospital-based rehab specialists and pediatric subspecialists as needed.